ayonli/better-lookup/README.md

 > that runs on libuv's threadpool.
 This can have surprising negative performance
 > implications for some applications.

-It is very unfortunate that I have been suffering this problem for quite a long time before I realized it.
+It is very unfortunate that I have been suffering from this problem for quite a long time before I realized it.
 Then I found some solutions on NPM:

 - [cacheable-lookup](https://www.npmjs.com/package/cacheable-lookup)
 - [dns-lookup-cache](https://www.npmjs.com/package/dns-lookup-cache)